aralids/taxSun-frontend/readme.md

 > [!IMPORTANT]
 > The NCBI taxonomy database gets regularly updated and is unusable for a couple of hours.

-For Windows:

 1. Download the code from this repository into a folder called "taxSun-frontend"
 2. Download the code from [the backend repository](https://github.com/aralids/taxSun-backend) into a folder called "taxSun-backend"

-For Windows: 3.
+3. For Windows:
    Open a terminal in the "taxSun-backend" folder and run the following commands: `python install requirements.txt`, `set FLASK_APP=main.py`, `python -m flask run`.
 It might take a few minutes to load the NCBI taxonomy database, after which the backend will be running at http://localhost:8080.

-For Linux/MacOS: 3.
+For Linux/MacOS:
 Open a terminal in the "taxSun-backend" folder and run the following commands: `python install -r requirements.txt`, `python -m flask --app main.py run`.
 It might take a few minutes to load the NCBI taxonomy database, after which the backend will be running at http://localhost:8080.

 4. Open the file taxSun-frontend/src/App.tsx in a code editor.
 Change the first line `const baseURL = https://github.com/aralids/taxSun-backend` to `const baseURL = http://localhost:8080`
 5. Open a second terminal in the "taxSun-frontend" folder and run the following commands: `npm install`, `npm run build`, `npm run preview`.
 The frontend will usually be hosted at http://localhost:5173, or on another port if this one is not available.
 Open it and use taxSun like you would the deployed version.